+Technological modelling employs two types of reasoning - functional and practical reasoning, to ensure that a holistic evaluation of a technological outcome's potential and actual 'impact in the world' is made, reflective of a balanced normative and technical understanding of fitness for purpose.
 Functional reasoning provides a basis for exploring the functional potential of the design concept.
 That is, 'how to make it happen' in the functional modelling phase, and the reasoning behind 'how it is happening' in prototyping.
 Practical reasoning provides a basis for exploring social aspects (moral and ethical) surrounding the design concept and outcome testing.
-That is, the reasoning around decisions as to 'should it happen?' in functional modeling and 'should it be happening?' in prototyping.
+That is, the reasoning around decisions as to 'should it happen?' in functional modelling and 'should it be happening?' in prototyping.
 In this way, practical reasoning provides a framework, or rational structure, to justify what 'ought' to happen - providing the crucial 'normative' element of technology.